cox512/vercel-test-site-react/README.md

 You'll need to set up the following environment variables in your Vercel project:

 #### Required Environment Variables
+- NOTE: Client-side variables in next.js apps require the 'NEXT_PUBLIC_' prefix in order for them to work.
+So make sure you include that in the name.
+The INTERCOM_JSON_SECRET variable is a server-side variable and, therefore, does not require the prefix.

 | Variable | Description | Where to Find |
 |----------|-------------|---------------|